-- 1. May not, at any time before, during or after the elections, harass, threaten, or coerce others - 2.
-May not provide anything of material value to a member of the University community to further themselves in the election, aside from the complementary promotional materials provided to them by the Office of the Assemblies - 3.
-May not compel any person to endorse their candidacies, assist their campaigns, or act as supporters as an explicit or implicit condition for initiation to, admission into, affiliation with, or continued membership in a group or organization - 4.
-May not criticize others on the basis of their character - 5.
-Are allowed to comment on other candidates' platforms, experience, or voting records as long as such comments are grounded in factual evidence.
+- 1. May not, at any time before, during or after the elections, harass, threaten, defame or coerce others - 2.
+May not provide anything of material value to a member of the Cornell community to further themselves in the election or to promote their candidacy - 3.
+May not compel any person to endorse their candidacy, assist their campaign, or act as supporter as an explicit or implicit condition for initiation to, admission into, affiliation with, or continued membership in a group or organization